hschellman/computing-basics/_episodes/03-data-management.md

 ~~~

 > ## Note
-> We are in the middle of a major transition to metacat/rucio -  we suggest using the [Justin/Rucio/Metacat Tutorial](https://docs.dunescience.org/cgi-bin/sso/RetrieveFile?docid=30145) to learn about data catalogs while we update these pages.
+> We are in the middle of a major transition to metacat/rucio -  we suggest using the [Justin/Rucio/Metacat Tutorial](https://docs.dunescience.org/cgi-bin/sso/RetrieveFile?docid=30145) to learn about data catalogs and rucio access while we update these pages.
 {: .challenge}

 # The [Justin/Rucio/Metacat Tutorial](https://docs.dunescience.org/cgi-bin/sso/RetrieveFile?docid=30145)